15-472/s72/README.md

 However, a scene'72 loader should support as many formats as possible -- ideally, every format with a check mark in the `VK_FORMAT_FEATURE_VERTEX_BUFFER_BIT` column in the <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#features-required-format-support">format support tables</a>.
 Our example files use the `R32G32B32_FLOAT` and `R8G8B8A8_UNORM` formats; so these are a good place to start.

-If a <em>mesh</em> contains an `indices` property, it is an <em>indexed</em> mesh -- its vertex stream must be constructed by reading indices from the specified data stream and using these to access the vertex stream.
+If a *mesh* contains an `indices` property, it is an <em>indexed</em> mesh -- its vertex stream must be constructed by reading indices from the specified data stream and using these to access the vertex stream.
 Otherwise its vertex stream must be drawn sequentially from the attributes array.
 (See <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#drawing-primitive-shading">Programmable Primitive Shading</a> for the Vulkan specification's lists of indexed and non-indexed drawing commands.)